Code of Student Conduct

 (d) Use of another person’s computing identification and/or password without authorization or permission;

-(e) Use of computing facilities to interfere with the work of another student, faculty member, or other NC State employee;
+(e) Use of University IT Resources to interfere with the work of another student, faculty member, or other NC State employee;

-(f) Use of computing facilities to send obscene or harassing messages; or
+(f) Use of University IT Resources to send obscene or harassing messages; or

-(g) Use of computing facilities to interfere with normal operations of the NC State computing system.
+(g) Use of University IT Resources to interfere with normal operations of the NC State computing system.

 10.3 Creating a Safety Hazard

 Any act that intentionally or recklessly creates a safety hazard, including but not limited to:

 (a) Creating a safety hazard, including but not limited to, starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded; or